Itzdebabrata/BulsRide/README.md

 # Jorni-Blog-app
 --
 ### A fully Material Blog app with minimal features, just enough to be useful.
-It can be used as reminder for the daily tasks or to just store your daily tasks which are to be performed in a day and also you can store memories like photos and write something about the photo and the place.
+It can be used as a bloging app that can store information about the places you currently visited that can helpfull for others who plains to visit their.
 ### screenslots
 <table>
         <tr>